A cataract is the clouding of the eye’s focusing lens, causing blurry vision and vision loss.

 Consuming healthy nutrients including, lutein and zeaxanthin, vitamin C, vitamin E and zinc, may actually help to reduce the risk of certain ocular diseases, including cataracts.

-If you or a loved one is experiencing symptoms of a cataract, schedule a comprehensive eye exam for a proper diagnosis.
+If you or a loved one is experiencing symptoms of a cataract, schedule a comprehensive eye exam for a full diagnosis.

 Early detection and treatment of an ocular disease will enable increased optimal results— with reduced vision loss and improve quality of life.